gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v6.1.0.0 2013/08/20 Renamed CheckDate.vbs to CheckNameVerisonDate.vbs.
+v7.0.0.0 2013/08/20 Added PushProjectParametersToSchematics.vbs, which copies all project parameters to the schematic documents, which can be useful for automatically filling in title block information.
+Updated README accordingly.
+Added button for this on main script form. v6.1.0.0 2013/08/20 Renamed CheckDate.vbs to CheckNameVerisonDate.vbs.
 Made script now check for version number also (in the format v2.3). v6.0.0.0 2013/08/20 Date checker script for PCB added.
 Uses regex built into VBScript. v5.1.0.0 2013/08/20 Added config file, and added a few variables to it.
 Fixed tented via bug using manual/auto parameter, now uses expansion value.
 Will not work if expansion overridden manually.